diego-treitos/ansible-inventory/README.md

  * Multiple backends: redis, file. ( may add more in the future )
  * Concurrent users support
  * Interactive console
+ * Edit host or group vars in YAML format
  * Autocompletion
  * Tree display for groups
  * Multiple deploy support ( production, development, etc )